 Moscow is one of the biggest cities in Europe an receives a very high influx of tourists.
 While most of the city’s visitors are from Russia and other bordering countries, the number of Western and Chinese visitors is also quite high.
 For this reason, it is important to consider when to visit Moscow, especially if you want to avoid crowds.

 Russia is also known for it harsh winter, so these months are not the best choice in most cases.
-During the Russian New Year holidays (from 1st to 6th January), Moscow is especially crowded in its tourist areas.
+During the Russian New Year holidays (from 1st to 6th January), the city is especially crowded in its tourist areas.

 The best time of the year to visit Moscow is from May to September.
 Temperatures tend to be pleasant during these months, and the days very long.
-As many local residents prefer to go to beach destinations during summer, Moscow becomes quite pleasant during July and August.
+As many local residents prefer to go to beach destinations during summer, the Russian capital becomes quite pleasant during July and August.

 Are you travelling to Russia and Eastern Europe?
 Check our guides on the best places to stay in Minsk and where to stay in Saint Petersburg.
 Looking to rent a car in Russia?
 Compare prices and check options on RentalCars.